Transparent Reference vs Reference XL interlinks

 Above: If you look closely you can see that the newer XL cables (left) have thinner network boxes.

 Leaving the company blurb and going back to my own experiences, judging from the size difference of the network boxes (XL are smaller), it would seem to follow that this is possible because of tighter tolerances using smaller parts.
 Whether or not that’s true will remain a secret, but there’s no denying that there are differences in sound.
-Another matter is that Transparent claim that they can tune the cable to its actual length and that because of this, length has no influence on the sound.
+Another matter is that Transparent claims that they can tune the cable to its actual length and that because of this, length has no influence on the sound.
 Well, I beg to differ.
 The XL cable on test is 7,5 meters long, and even if Transparent did tune the cable to this particular length, it sounds like it didn’t work out so well on the treble.

 Reference versus Reference XL